CaskProtocol/cask-lightpaper/features.md

 ## Refunds <a href="#_xtdm2cbsixxl" id="_xtdm2cbsixxl"></a>

-A function on the smart contract will facilitate a refund from the provider to the consumer, using funds from the provider’s unclaimed funds.
-If the provider does not have enough unclaimed funds for a full refund, they would need to transact the refund outside of the Cask protocol - for example - simply send a payment directly from their wallet to the consumer.
+A function on the smart contract will facilitate a refund from the provider to the consumer, using funds from the provider’s held funds.
+If the provider does not have enough funds in the protocol for a full refund, they would need to transact the refund outside of the Cask protocol - for example - simply send a payment directly from their wallet to the consumer.